 On December 30, 2015, we entered into the Loan Agreement with Kreos pursuant to which Kreos extended a line of credit to us in the amount of \$20 million.
 On January 4, 2016, we drew down \$12.0 million under the Loan Agreement.
 Under the terms of the Loan Agreement we were entitled to draw down up to an additional \$8.0 million until December 31, 2016, if we raised \$10.0 million or more in the issuance of shares of our capital stock (including debt convertible into shares of our capital stock) by December 31, 2016.
 On December 28, 2016, we drew down the remaining \$8.0 million available under the Loan Agreement.
 Interest is payable monthly in arrears on any amounts drawn down at a rate of 10.75% per year from the applicable drawdown date through the date on which all principal is repaid.
 As of June 30, 2017, the Company raised more than \$20 million in connection with the issuance of its share capital and therefore, in accordance with the terms of the Loan Agreement, the repayment period was extended from 24 months to 36 months.
 The principal was also reduced in connection with the issuance to Kreos on June 9, 2017 of a \$3.0 million secured convertible promissory note (the "Kreos Convertible Note").
-Pursuant to the Loan Agreement, we paid Kreos a transaction fee equal to 1.0% of the total available amount of the line of credit upon the execution of the agreement and we will be required to pay Kreos an "end of loan payment" equal to 1.0% of the amount of each tranche drawn down upon the expiration of each such tranche.
+Pursuant to the Loan Agreement, we gaid Kreos a transaction fee equal to 1.0% of the total available amount of the line of credit upon the execution of the each tranche.
 Pursuant to the Loan Agreement, we granted Kreos a first priority security interest over all of our assets, including certain intellectual property and equity interests in its subsidiaries, subject to certain permitted security interests.